-- Students should be able to describe how scientific "facts" change with new discoveries.
+- Describe how scientific "facts" change with new discoveries.

-- Students should be able to give examples of the small steps toward scientific understanding that can result from the contribution of many experiments.
+- Give examples of the small steps toward scientific understanding that can result from the contribution of many experiments.

-- Students should be able to explain the importance of accepting a change in scientific thinking with the collection of new knowledge.
+- Explain the importance of accepting a change in scientific thinking with the collection of new knowledge.

-- Students should be able to describe the scientific process of using supporting evidence from one discovery to verify findings of another.
+- Describe the scientific process of using supporting evidence from one discovery to verify findings of another.

-- Students should be able to relate the development of technology to scientific progress.
+- Relate the development of technology to scientific progress.

 - Use one as the master copy or answer key.